EsupPortail/Esup-Pod/docs/4.x/Installation/optional/video-publication-from-recorders_en.md

 A new recording has arrived on the "Pod" platform from the recorder "MultiCAM de Polytech".
 To add it, please click on the following link.
 [https://pod.universite.fr/sso-cas/login/?next=https%3A%2F%2Fpod.universite.fr%2Fmediacourses_add%2F%3Fmediapath%3De60e464d-d096-4388-91c2-7ac67a60176e.zip%26course_title%3DEnregistrement+2+juil.+2019%26recorder%3D1](https://pod.universite.fr/sso-cas/login/?next=https%3A%2F%2Fpod.universite.fr%2Fmediacourses_add%2F%3Fmediapath%3De60e464d-d096-4388-91c2-7ac67a60176e.zip%26course_title%3DEnregistrement+2+juil.+2019%26recorder%3D1)
-_If the link is not active, it must be copied and pasted into the browser's address bar._
+_If the link is not active, it must be copied and pasted into the browser ’s address bar._

 Best regards
 ```